kumahq/kuma-website/docs/docs/dev/policies/proxy-template.md

           match: # optional: if absent, all filters from all listeners will be removed
             name: envoy.filters.network.tcp_proxy # optional: if absent, all filters regardless of name will be removed
             listenerName: inbound:127.0.0.0:80 # optional: if absent, all filters regardless of the listener name will be removed
+            listenerTags: # optional: if absent, all filters regardless of the listener tags will be removed kuma.io/service: backend
             origin: inbound # optional: if absent, all filters regardless of its origin will be removed
 ```
 :::